-For a fun twist, plant flowers that attract butterflies in a butterfly-shaped bed!
-We’ve got two plans for you to try.
+For a fun twist, plant flowers that attract butterflies in a butterfly-shaped garden bed!
+We’ve got two butterfly garden designs for you to try.

 Butterflies are pretty simple to please.
-Just put a few of their favorite plants in your backyard and you’ll notice them swarming around, hungry for nectar.
+Just put a few of their favorite flowers in your backyard and you’ll notice them swarming around, hungry for nectar.

 For a fun way to attract them, try planting a butterfly-shaped garden in your backyard.
-We have two plans to choose from: one a pairing of perennials, composed of host plants and nectar plants, and the other a feast of nectar-rich annuals.
+We have two plans to choose from: one with perennials, including host plants, and the other a feast of nectar-rich annuals.
+Psst—this is the difference between annuals and perennials.
 Choose the one right for your backyard, feel free to edit to your liking, and plant away!
-Before you know it, butterflies will be frequent guests at their new dining digs.
+Before you know it, butterflies will be frequent guests.

-- A place of honor in your lawn, in full sun, is perfect for your butterfly.
+- A place of honor in your lawn, in full sun, is perfect for your butterfly garden.
 To fully appreciate the effect, find a site that gives you a view from above, too.